The Smith-Kettlewell Eye Research Institute announces the opening of an exciting opportunity to apply for postdoctoral fellowships.

 Smith-Kettlewell is a uniquely attractive place to receive postdoctoral training in vision research and related fields.
 Our program offers the flexibility to design an individualized training plan tailored to achieve each fellow’s specific career goals.
 We train fellows to become independent scientists, with strong support and encouragement for fellows to propose and pursue their own research in close collaboration and mentorship with one or more of our experienced principal investigators.
-Many of our fellows who have successfully established their own funded research programs have even been invited to become principal investigators at Smith-Kettlewell with fruitful and fulfilling careers.
+Many of our fellows have successfully established their own funded research programs with fruitful and fulfilling careers.

 The fellowships require a Ph.D. or M.D. and are normally awarded for two years, with our most successful fellows often being invited to continue as sponsored investigators.
 Applications from individuals with disabilities or other underrepresented groups are particularly encouraged.
 The NEI Training Grant requires that fellows be US citizens or permanent residents.
 The Smith-Kettlewell fellowship is open to US Citizens and foreign nationals.

-Applications will be accepted until February 15, 2018.
+Applications will be accepted until January 15, 2020.
 Details of the program and application procedures can be found at http://www.ski.org/how-apply.
-To apply, please contact one of the mentors to discuss and develop a research application.
+To apply, please contact one of the mentors to begin the application process.
 If you have further questions, please email Dr. Preeti Verghese or Beatriz St. John at firstname.lastname@example.org.